 Many businesses complete return to work interviews when an employee returns from a period of sickness absence.
 It is essential that these ‘return to work interviews’ are handled sensitively so you can understand why the employee has been off and if they may be off again in the future.
 Again, this is a time to discuss that the employee is well enough to return to work and if they have any concerns about their current state of health that you need to be aware of.

 Disability under the Equality Act

-Make sure that you follow the ACAS sickness absence guidelines, procedures and policies and that these are also contained in the staff handbook.
+Make sure that sickness absence guidelines, procedures and policies are contained in the staff handbook.
 If you fail to follow a formal process correctly this could lead to an employment tribunal claim being made against you and any compensation that is awarded being raised by 25%.

-Sickness leave is a very sensitive matter for many employees, if you would like support dealing with short or long term sickness in your business then please feel free to contact one of our HR Consultants on 01223 855441 who will be happy to go through the steps with you.
+Sickness leave is a very sensitive matter for many employees, if you would like support dealing with short or long term sickness in your business then please feel free to contact one of our HR Consultants who will be happy to go through the steps with you.